Contents to Below:

 I bike into The Valley, biking around the puddles.
 I stop at The Pepper Pot.
 Not many people around.
 I order breakfast.

 The four poached eggs and bacon aren't very filling.
 But only US$7.
 I head for the National Historic Trust.
 The guide book says they have an exhibit.
 They don't.
 I chat with the woman in the office.
 She says there is a museum in the western half.
 Okay, I'll go there tomorrow.

 I head for Shoal Bay.
 The sky looks ominous.
 I don't get very far before it starts to pour.
 There is a carport nearby.
 I take cover.
 It is blowing so hard that I get a little wet anyway.
 A woman hitching to work joins me.
 The rain is very heavy.
 We wait there a half hour.
 It stops.
 I head off biking around the puddles.

 I get to Shoal Bay.
 I look around.
 I take a walk on the beach.
 I head over to Upper Shoal Bay and stop for lunch at the Reggae Lounge.
 I'm the only customer there.
 Checking the map I see I missed The Fountain, an archeological site.
 Since it is fenced off, I'm not sure what I would have seen.
 A fellow tells me that some people go around the fence.
 Since I don't plan to backtrack, it will stay missed.

 We discuss lunch and come up with chicken salad and French Fries.
-She's the cook and can assure me that they are not contaminated.
+She's the cook and can assure me that they are not contaminated with wheat.